 I’ve had the most wonderful, interesting and entertaining conversations—not to mention memorable interactions—by doing this and it has enriched my travels ten fold and given me a better understanding of different cultures.

 Don’t speak the language?
 Ok, that does make it a little more difficult, but typically people who cater to travelers or work around tourist spots will be able to converse on some level.
 In Cuba I found I learned a lot between my terrible Spanish, their broken English, and a fair amount of pantomime.

 Give yourself an hour or two each day in your itinerary to wander.
 Forget the guide, don’t make a plan, grab a map and just sight-see on your own.
 Explore.

-Hotel chains are great because you can count on their consistency and quality.
-But some of them can be homogeneous vessels that lack the style or sensibility of the country or city they’re in.
-Every now and then try a cute boutique hotel, Airbnb or hostel that has a more local flare.
+Hotel chains are great because you can count on their consistency and quality, but many are homogeneous vessels that lack the style or sensibility of the country or city they’re in.
+Every now and then try a cute boutique hotel, Airbnb or hostel that has a little more local flare.

 Besides being wonderfully photogenic (for all those photography lovers like me out there), produce and flea markets are ideal for getting to know a place.
 Food markets are filled with lots of people, plus regional staples and delicacies.
 Flea markets are a wonderful place to find unique souvenirs in addition to getting a visual history lesson at the same time.